Massage, Sports Massage, Myofascial Release, Recovery and Flexibility in Clapham London

 Is hot stone massage therapy safe?
 Yes, the stones heated in water are handled by the therapist first before being used on the client.
 The heated stones are never left in a static position or directly on bare skin for a period of time.
 Throughout the treatment the therapist will communicate with you to ensure you are comfortable with the temperature and the treatment.

 What happens during my first consultation?
-The therapist will explain the treatment and ensure it is a suitable treatment for you.
+Nadia will explain how the treatment is delivered and ensure it is suitable for you.

 What happens during a treatment?
 Heat is absorbed faster in different areas of the body.
 A test on the forearms and upper arms with the heated stone is done to ensure you are comfortable before proceeding with long strokes over the back.
 It is important to inform the therapist if you find the stones are too hot for you.

 How long does a treatment last?
 75 minutes or 90mins

 What are the after-effects?
 Heat is comforting and helps calm the nervous system aiding in relaxation, it can have a sedative effect, reducing stress, anxiety and promotes deeper relaxation.

 Are you ready to try Hot Stone massage therapy?
 Give us a call, book online (see below), or fill in the form on the right hand side.

 A.I.S for flexibility with Larry Clift

 What is Active Isolated Stretching?

 Active Isolated Stretching (AIS) is a cutting edge technique that was created by Aaron Mattes in the USA and perfected over the past 40 years and is available at Balance Performance from Larry CLift.
 The Mattes method of AIS is a muscle lengthening and fascial release stretching technique that provides effective, dynamic, facilitated stretching of major muscle groups, but more importantly AIS provides functional and physiological restoration of superficial and deep fascial planes.